Community Forest Management

 Course description

-This course analyzes the conceptual underpinnings, efficacy, and practice of this growing global trend of community-based natural resource management (aka co-management).
-The course is designed for students from diverse disciplines and different levels of expertise to think critically, jointly, about the multi-scale, contextual factors that influence conservation, livelihood, and well-being outcomes.
-It is especially designed for graduate students who seek concepts, tools, and strategies to integrate local participation and co-knowledge production into their work.
+Natural resource management by communities has gained currency as a potentially viable strategy for conserving forest ecosystems, while supporting local livelihoods and cultural values.
+This 3-credit graduate course considers how governments, researchers, and practitioners (especially graduate students) collaborate with communities in these efforts.
+It analyzes the conceptual underpinnings, efficacy, and practice of this growing global trend of community-based natural resource management (aka co-management).
+The course is designed for students from diverse disciplines (forestry, anthropology, regional studies, fisheries, wildlife, biology, interdisciplinary studies, sociology, geography, plus….) and different levels of expertise to think critically, jointly, about the multi-scale, contextual factors that influence conservation and well-being outcomes.
+It is especially designed for graduate students who seek concepts, tools, and strategies to integrate local participation into their work.
+A variety of teaching methods will be employed with an emphasis on experiential and cross-student learning.
+This course fulfills the conceptual core requirement of UF’s TCD certificate.

 Karen Kainer SmallProfessor